 Now, if you want to go a little against the flow, check out our list of unconventional nicknames.

 Spanish pet names so adorable your dear one will melt out of cuteness

 When giving names in Spanish-speaking countries, some have a unique meaning in one place and other completely different meanings in another.

 Unconventional Spanish nicknames can be the fruit of each couple’s imagination.

 Some Spanish nicknames may refer to objects, movie characters, and even diminutives of animals with no translation in English.

-NOTE: Don’t use diminutives (little) of any animal.
+Remember not to use diminutives (little) of any animal.
 Always use animals that are cute and cuddly.
 Nobody would like to be called pet names like “piggy” or “cow”.

 Literally, a little chicken.
 A pollito is adorable, use this cute name to express affection for boys and girls.